Retr02332/Retr02332/README.md

 ## Carlos Andrés Bello (Retr0)

 ## A little about me
-Hi, I'm **Carlos Bello**, better known in the tech industry as **Retr0**.
+Hi, I am **Carlos Bello**, better known in tech industry as **Retr0**.
+I am 20 years old.
+I am a web hacker with 3 years of experience.
-I'm 20 years old and I started in this wonderful world when I was 16 years old.

-At 16 I started programming in Python3, then over time I started learning more about networking, command line and a bit about operating systems.
+I started programming in Python3 when I was 16 years old.
+Then over time I learnt more about networking, command line and a bit about operating systems.

-A few years later, I got interested in ethical hacking.
-I thought it was cool how I could take technology to another level, giving it a particular use to accomplish things that never came up in business logic.

-I started like everyone else, in the infrastructure part, but it wasn't until 6 months later when I realized that what I liked the most was hacking web applications.
-From that moment (18 years old), I started my studies in this area.
+At 18 years old, I got interested in ethical hacking.
+I thought it was cool how to take technology to another level, giving it a particular use to accomplish things that never came up in business logic.
+I began like everyone else, in the infrastructure part, but it wasn't until 6 months later when I realized that what I liked the most was hacking web applications.

 In my eagerness to better understand the web applications that I hacked, I started in parallel my training in web development.
-It is beautiful to learn how to build web applications to think and see more clearly where there may be bugs, where a programmer may have made a mistake and how we could leverage that in a web security audit.
+It is beautiful to build web applications and then to analyze where there may be bugs and how we could leverage that in a web security audit.

 In 2021 and 2022 I was a bug hunter at Hackerone.
 Here I reported high impact vulnerabilities to companies like Yahoo!, Google, KAYAK, NASA, Cornershop by Uber, AT&T, Logitech, among others.
+I studied web hacking at **Pentesterlab** and **PortSwigger**.

 I am currently a security researcher at Fluid Attacks.
-I am a security tester for both web apps, android mobile apps and API'S. In my work I have found multiple CVE's which you can find here:
+I test web apps, Android mobile apps and API'S. In my work I have found multiple CVE's which you can find here:

 * https://fluidattacks.com/advisories/

 ## My skills
-Currently, I am continuously training myself in topics related to hacking **web applications**, **android** and **API's**.
+I am continuously training myself in topics related to hacking **web applications**, **Android apps** and **API's**.

-I continually use technologies like **Python3** and **node.js** to build tools that allow me to automate my daily activities to be much more productive.
+I use technologies like **Python3** and **node.js** to build tools that allow me to automate my daily activities in order to be much more productive.

-I also like to use **C++** when I need programs with good performance, or when I need low level programming, like interacting with the registers (internal state) of hash algorithms, for example.
+I also use **C++** when I need programs with good performance, or when I need low level programming, like interacting with the registers
+(internal state) of hash algorithms, for example.

-In **web development**, I usually use **HTML**, **CSS**, and **JavaScript** for the frontend, and **Django** with some databases like **MySQL**, **PostgreSQL**, and **SQLite3** for the backend.
+In **web development**, I usually use **HTML**, **CSS**, and **JavaScript** for front-end, and **Django** with some databases like **MySQL**, **PostgreSQL**, and **SQLite3** for back-end.

-I like to spend quality time looking at the code of my applications for security bugs.
-Nowadays, I am studying at **Penteserlab** and **PortSwigger** about **web hacking**.
+I like to spend time looking for security bugs at the apps' code.

-### Languages and Tools
+### Languages and tools

 <code><img height="30" src="https://raw.githubusercontent.com/github/explore/5c058a388828bb5fde0bcafd4bc867b5bb3f26f3/topics/html/html.png"></code>
 <code><img height="30" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/css/css.png"></code>